Panzerschrek/U-00DC-Sprache/source/extra_libs/sm_async_net/README.md

 ### Usage limitations

 Networking classes provided by this library should be only used within a running task executed by a runner.
-It's possible to create some of them (where a factory method is non-async) in synchronous code, but async methods should be used only within a running task.
+It's possible to create some of them in synchronous code (where a factory method is non-async), but async methods should be used only within a running task.

 All async functions and methods provided by this library should be used only via `await` expression directly following the function/method call itself.
 It's not supported to store an async function object somehow and manually calling `if_coro_advance` for it.